Pilgrimage Tourism in Rajasthan

 How to Reach

-: The services of Indian Railways links Rajasthan with the rest of the subcontinent.
+By Rail: The services of Indian Railways links Rajasthan with the rest of the subcontinent.
 Another luxurious way of traveling within the state is by availing the Palace of Wheels.
 There are other trains, too, that connect the interesting cities lying within the state.

-: Road transport in Rajasthan is quite impressive.
+By Road: Road transport in Rajasthan is quite impressive.
 State and private buses are available in abundance to travel within the state.
 Rajasthan is largely dependent on tourism.
 Hence the state looks after the trifle details to make travel easier for the tourists.

 Rajasthan is referred to as the shopper's paradise.
 Jewellery, clothes, semi precious stones are quite eye catching and inviting to the visitors.
 Paintings, such as, Miniature Art, Phads and Pichwais, Folk Painting, Leatherwear, Stone Carving, Metal Craft, Textile, Blue pottery of Jaipur, Terracotta, Dhurries and Carpets and Wooden Artefacts are also the popular buys in Rajasthan.

 Rajasthan is a tourist friendly state.
 Hence the travelers will hardly face any problems while touring the state.
 The best season to visit this place is from September to March.
 The tourists will find abundant accommodation units that will suit their pockets.
 Local transportations are widely available for touring the places of interest.